Unto Parvilahti

-Unto Ilmari Parvilahti (until 1944 Boman; September 28, 1907 Maaria – October 27, 1970 Málaga, Spain) was a Finnish photographer and businessman who served from 1941 to 1944 as the head of the liaison office of the volunteer Finnish SS battalion in Berlin.
+Unto Ilmari Parvilahti (until 1944 Boman; September 28, 1907 Maaria – October 27, 1970 Málaga, Francoist Spain) was a Finnish photographer and businessman who served from 1941 to 1944 as the head of the liaison office of the volunteer Finnish SS battalion in Berlin.
 After being handed over to the Soviet Union among the so-called Leino's prisoners in 1945, he spent several years there in prison camps.
 After returning to Finland, he wrote the memoir Beria's Gardens (1957), in which he describes Soviet prisons based on his own experiences.
 He was an ardent supporter of Nazism.

 Life

 Youth

 Unto Boman's parents were bricklayer August Boman and Augusta Elina Träskman (formerly Rangell).
 He was the youngest of four children.
-The father was reportedly a former Red Guard member who was considered a communist in the 1920s.
+His father was reportedly a former Red Guard member who was considered a communist in the 1920s.
 Boman left home soon after finishing public school and moved from Turku to Helsinki in 1924, where he initially worked in various temporary jobs, but gradually turned to photography.
 Boman completed military service in the procurement office of the Finnish military port and was discharged as a chief mate.
 He reportedly participated in the Mäntsälä rebellion in 1932.
 The Central Police watched Boman closely from the early 1930s and initially suspected him of being a Communist because of his father's background.
-In reality, Boman was already involved in the activities of Captain Arvi Kalsta's Nazi Finnish People's Organisation.
+In reality, Boman was already involved in the activities of Captain Arvi Kalsta's Nazi Finnish People's Organisation (FFO).

 In the Winter War, he served in Flight Squadron 36.
 In October 1940, Boman participated in the founding meeting of the Swedish-language National Socialist organization People's Community Society, and was elected a deputy member of its executive board.
-The organization's secretary and key person was his friend, jaeger lieutenant and prominent Finnish National Socialist Gunnar Lindqvist.
+The organization's secretary and key person was his friend, Jaeger lieutenant and prominent Finnish National Socialist Gunnar Lindqvist.